Musical Memories Residency Program

 Number of openings: 2 groups

-Scheduling is flexible, but groups must have at least three hours per week available between 8:00am and 5:00pm.
+Meetings will be scheduled according to the availability of the groups, but groups must have at least four hours per week available between 8:00am and 5:00pm.